juanpc2018/AppImage-Missing-Icon-Mystery/README.md

 # Conclusion

 some key developers spend all their time & energy creating spyware </br>
-Not solving bugs. </br>

 Bugs are accumulating like crazy, to insane levels. </br>
-instead of solving Bugs, want to create a New OS to replace the Old.  </br>
+want to create a New OS to replace the Old.  </br>

-their plan seem to be converting everything to Go or a generic language easy for A.i.  </br>
+their plan seem to be converting everything to Go generic language easy for A.i.  </br>
 and want A.i. to magically solve all problems.  </br>
 LOL </br>